Kenny2github/skule-bylaws/manuals/president-manual.md

 1. In **May** of their term, the President:
    1. Submits a motion to strike the Executive Committee to the Board of Directors
    1. Submits the Presidential blurb to the [F!rosh Handbook](frosh-handbook-manual.md)
+   1. Meets with each Associated Entity representative listed in section 1.2.3 (excluding Discipline Clubs, covered separately) to establish mutual priorities and expectations for the year
 1. In **May** and **June** of their term, the President assists the [Business Manager](business-management-manual.md) and [VP Finance](vpf-manual.md) with the annual financial audit where requested.
 1. In **June** of their term, the President:
    1. Joins the Skule™ float at the Pride Parade along with the other Officers (either on the float or as a marcher, at the Blue & Gold Committee's discretion)